lfrprazeres/mimoo-challenge/README.md

 ```
 > FYI I used Redux Devtools in the project, so if you want to see the redux store/redux actions more easily you can install [Redux Devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=pt-BR) extension on Chrome, and see accessing F12 > Redux, see how it works in the [github documentation](https://github.com/zalmoxisus/redux-devtools-extension)

-to run the test, just type `yarn test` or `npm run test` inside the mimoo directory to run JEST.
+to run the test, just type `yarn test` or `npm run test` inside the mimoo-challenge directory to run JEST.

 ## You can access this documentation and some more informations using docz:
 to use docz, type `yarn docz:dev` and access http://localhost:7000 to see the documentation!